ccampo133/akka_streams_vs_rx_reactor/README.md

 stream topologies like broadcasting, balancing, merging or even feedback loops (that is stream output feeding back to its input).

-Here we'll implement a partitioning of a stream similar to that of `groupBy`
+Here we'll implement a partitioning of a stream similar to that of `groupBy`+ `mergeSubstreams` above.
-+ `mergeSubstreams` above.
 The idea is that we'll implement a `Flow` using the _GraphDSL_ API that takes concurrency level and another flow that captures the desired computation and then plug it in to the linear API via `via` operator.
 Here's a relatively simple example